Weber-Hsu/AndbotSecuritySensing/README.md

 * **Preheat time: 48hr**
 * **This sensor is pretty sensitive to temperature and humidity.**
 **We desided not to use onboard digital output due to its unknown programmed threshold for alarm.**
+* Sensor calibration procedure (written in the code already):
+	1. Before running Calibration:
+		It must be placed in anywhere with clean air.
+		Tune RL to 5k ohm, which is adjustable resistance on the sensor.
+	2. Calibrating sensor resistance Ro in clean air:
+    	Pre-defined factor: Ro Clean Air factor
+		Rs in clean air under given temperature and humidity is a constant，which is the “initial” resistance of the sensor named Ro.
+		Ro = Rs (sensor reading average in 500 samples) / Rfactor (derived from the datasheet)
+* Measuring gas
+	Pre-defined factor: LPGCurve; COCurve; SMOKECurve. (logy = a * logx + b) gas (ppm) = 10 ^ ( a * logx + b)
 * Reference
 	1. [datasheet](https://solarbotics.com/download.php?file=2274)
 	2. [datasheet](http://www.dfrobot.com/image/data/SEN0134/SEN0134_MQ-9.pdf)